-The surname has etymological roots in Old English pre-7th Century 'wuda' meaning a wood, and 'forda', a shallow river crossing or occasionally a bridge.
+The surname has its roots in Old English pre-7th Century, 'wuda' meaning a wood, and 'forda', a shallow river crossing or occasionally a bridge.

 There may be many families with the same name because woods and fords are common in the English landscape.
 This family takes its name from villages in the Woodford Valley near Salisbury in Wiltshire.
 Some of the men and women who left that village adopted the surname or were described as 'de Woodford'.

 This is the story of the descendants of John de Woodford who left the Woodford Valley at the end of the 13th century, or in the early years of the 14th century, and settled in Brentingby near Melton Mowbray in Leicestershire.

 His descendants settled in Buckinghamshire, Northamptonshire and Somerset.
 They also emigrated to America in the 17th century.

 In the 17th century, the final 'e' was added to the Woodford surname by some branches of the family.
 Both spellings are used on this website, depending on the context.

 The surname is first recorded in Scotland in the latter half of the 12th Century whilst the first name bearers in England were Daniel de Wudeford, recorded in the 1196 pipe rolls of Oxfordshire, Gilbert De Woodford who held lands in 1214, and Geoffrey de Wodeforde who appears in Somerset in the Hundred Rolls of the year 1273.

 The first recorded spelling of the family name is currently that of Joardan de Wodford, which was dated circa 1170, a charter witness at the Abbey of Aberbrothoc during the reign of King William of Scotland.